drsteinkauz/tensegrity-RL/README.md

 # tensegrity-RL
 A repository for training a tensegrity robot to move using reinforcement learning.
+The instructions for training a model fron scratch are given below, but for best results you can use the models in the "best_models_pretrained" folder without futher training.

 Environment: A tensegrity robot moving on either a flat plane or an uneven surface.
 The tensegrity robot consists of three rigid bars connected together by 6 actuated tendons and 3 unacuated tendons.